operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 #### Run as a Deployment inside the cluster

+Adding webhooks does not alter deploying your operator.
 For instructions on deploying your operator into a cluster, refer to the [tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#2-run-as-a-deployment-inside-the-cluster) instructions.
-Adding webhooks does not alter this step.

-## Create a Memcached CR to exercise your webhook
+## Exercise your webhook

 First, follow the instructions for creating your Memcached CR in the [tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial).